 A Strong Medical Team

 Each session, we have a strong medical team, consisting of two nurses and a physician who live on site and take care of our campers’ medical needs and medication management.
-We have a Health Care Center (HCC) with recuperation/isolation beds, examination area, secure medication storage, and housing for the nurses.
+Our Health Hut has recuperation/isolation beds, bathrooms, an examination area, secure medication storage, and housing for the nurses.
 The physician sees campers after meals and wears a radio so as to be reached at other times as needed.
 Our Staff Training contains components to teach staff safety and injury-prevention strategies and the majority of our counselors are certified in 1st Aid and CPR.

-The health-care team will call you if your child is prescribed a medication while at camp, has to spend the night in the HCC, or whenever they deem a matter “significant.”
+The health-care team will call you if your child is prescribed medication while at camp, has to spend the night in the Health Hut, or whenever they deem a matter “significant.”
 Any use of medical consultants / diagnostic testing will be discussed with you prior to (if possible) and after visits.
 Health personnel are available on closing day for discussion of any health matters which may have occurred.
-Please stop by the HCC with any concerns.
+Please stop by the Health Hut with any concerns.

-We do require several forms to be completed in order to gather necessary information to care for your child.
+We do require several forms to be completed in order to gather the necessary information to care for your child.
 These forms collect information about the camper’s health history, signatures to consent for treatment, insurance information, immunizations, and a physical exam.
-Health forms are due by May 1.
-Physical exams must have been completed within 24 months of camp.
-Please go to the Forms page for more information about these and other forms.
+The Health History form, completed by the parent or guardian, is due by April 1.
+Physical exams must have been completed within 24 months of camp and are due by May 1.
+Access forms by logging in to your account after your camper is enrolled.

 Special Health Needs

-Parents of campers with special health or behavioral concerns should discuss these needs with a director before enrolling your child to help ensure a healthy and positive camp experience for him or her.
-Important information will be shared with your child’s counselors so that they can help your child meet with success.
+Parents who have a camper with special health or behavioral concerns should discuss these needs with a director before enrolling their child to help ensure a healthy and positive camp experience for them.
+Important information will be shared with your child’s counselors and head counselor to help your child meet with success.

 Food Allergies & Special Dietary Needs